Skip to main content

 4. Your grade transcript (can be unofficial).

-6. Which bioinformatics, biology, or computer science courses you have taken and which you plan on taking soon.
+6. Which relevant courses you have taken and which you plan on taking soon.

 8. What post-graduation plans you are considering.

-9. How many hours per week you can commit to doing research this semester and next semester.
+9. How many hours per week you can commit to doing research (this semester and/or next semester).

 10. What research topics, if any, that you have a particular interest in pursuing.